Intercompany Solutions: Your Business Partner for starting a business in the Netherlands

 - Holland is fourth in the global report of the WEF and first in the European top for most innovative and competitive economies;

-- According to a recent investigation by G. Thorton, the Netherlands is one of the best destinations for company establishment by foreign investors.
+- According to a recent investigation by G. Thorton, starting a business in the Netherlands is one of the best choices for foreign investors.

 - The country welcomes foreign entrepreneurs and investors: from small enterprises to multinational companies included in the Fortune 500 list;

 - The Netherlands attracts international companies from all sectors with its stable legislation and politics, coupled with excellent international relations.

 When you wish to set up a company in Holland, the exact procedure you need to follow depends on your current citizenship.
 Roughly there are two categories: EU, EEA and Swiss citizens versus Non-EU citizens.

 In general, all of the abovementioned persons enjoy exactly the same benefits as Dutch citizens due to the equality of all citizens within the EU & EEA.
 This means you will not have to obtain a residence permit nor a work permit to start a business in the Netherlands.
 On arrival in Holland you can obtain a BSN number (which is a personal registration number) from your local municipality.
 This number serves as a tax and social security number.

 If you are from a different country than one of the above mentioned, you will be required to follow certain procedures according to Dutch immigration regulations.
 This means you will either be required to obtain a residence permit, a work permit or both.
 Which one you need depends on your exact goals and aspirations.

 Which permit do you need to start a business in the Netherlands?